MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 *   The third script line adds a `click` event that covers the entire image allowing the user to select anywhere on the image and that image is removed from the page (along with it is event listener).

-8. Add functionality to remove the displayed image when selected
+You've added functionality to remove the displayed image when selected.<!-- todo: check this, was numbered "8" without a period -->

 Now, when you browse to any page and select your **Extension** icon, the pop-up menu is displayed as follows: